jmebia/jmebia/README.md

-# 👋 Hi, I’m JM
+# Hello there! 👋 I’m JM
+🪄 I sling code for both web servers and spellcasters.
-Welcome to my GitHub page!
+Welcome to my GitHub page.

 ---